jastill/droneDirectionsCAP/README.md

 Create the delivery map for the autonomous drone and land as close as possible to the finish area to get some gnarly applause.
 Extra points are earned for style!

+### Operational values

-The drone retrieves its direction via an odata service that has the following data requirements.
+The drone retrieves its direction via a public odata service without authenticaion that has the following data requirements.
 An object contains an array for direction objects.

 Direction Object:
  o step - Required, numeric value identifying the order of the command.